PadraigK/SceneGen/README.md

 let marker = getNodeOrNull("Sprite2D/Marker2D") as?
 Marker2D`.
 ```

 This requires the programmer to ensure that the path to the node, and its type, are correct.
-If there is a mismatch, the node will be nil.
+If there is a mismatch, the the `marker` variable will be nil.

 If we run SceneGen on this project, our root `Player` type will be extended with typed descriptions of each node.
 These can then be accessed in a type-safe way: